Paperback-iOS/website/src/uwu/getting-started.md

 ## Installation

 ::: tip Video tutorial
  If you prefer using a video tutorial, Artesians made a beautiful one.
 You will find it...
-Oh oh, forgot we took it down 😭: we are really concerned by our users privacy.
+Uh oh, I forgot we took it down 😭: we are really concerned for our users privacy.
 :::

 ::: warning Warning